AuxXxilium/synology-dsm-open-vm-tools/README.md

 The official synocommunity/spksrc docker container is missing the binary sponge.
 You need to install that for the build to finish:
 `apt update`
 `apt install moreutils`
+(there might be better ways to accomplish that, but this one works for me)

 **13.** Compile: